Design for Online Learning

 Examine the complex relationship between pedagogy, technology and content, before applying your new knowledge to analyse, design and plan to develop an online learning resource grounded in learning design theory, models and methods.

 Keen to expand your learning design skills?
-Our Instructional Design Basics course is a great precursor to this course, laying the foundations of instructional design– learn more here.
+Our Instructional Design Basics course is a great precursor to this course, laying the foundations of instructional design.

 Our courses are flexible, enabling you to plan your study around your other commitments.
-You can choose to study when it suits you during the 8-week learning period (9 October – 3 December), followed by a 2-week period for marking and feedback (4 – 18 December).
+You can choose to study when it suits you during the learning period (with a one-week study break), followed by a 2-week period for marking and feedback.

-We recommend completing around 12 hours of study a week during the 8-week learning period – you can view the course overview here for more details on assessment timings.
+We recommend completing around 12 hours of study a week during the learning period (excluding the study break) – you can view the course overview here for more details on assessment timings.

 Module 1: Learning in the online environment